JaimePolidura/MemDB/core/README.md

 - Threads allocated for operations are dynamic.
 They grow or shrink depending on the demand.
 #### Replication
 - When a write comes in it will broadcast the write operation to every node.
 These nodes are queried periodicly to the cluster mamanger.
-- To authenticate to the cluster manager a specific auth key will be used (AUTH_CLUSTER_KEY)
+- To authenticate with the cluster manager a specific auth key will be used (AUTH_CLUSTER_KEY)
 - Conflic resolution is handled by LWW (Last write wins) approuch.
 Lamport clocks are used in replication

 ## Request format